 Timeline with milestone/deliverables (to March 2026)

-- Routes for short loop direct recycling and upcycling of common cathode materials.
+• Develop routes for short-loop direct recycling and upcycling of common cathode materials.

-- Production of remanufactured cells from recycled materials for long-term cycling and investigation of causes of failure.
+• Production of remanufactured cells from recycled materials and conduct long-term cycling/ failure investigations.

 Project innovations

-Unlocking safe, cheap and environmentally benign routes for the separation, recovery, remanufacture and recycling of materials contained within EV batteries is critical to the success of the EV revolution and the sustainability of manufacturing supply chains.
-The project will achieve this through direct targeting of fast, efficient dismantling processes to boost productivity and safety within the waste and recycling sector.
-This will provide high-purity and high-value recovered material streams, maximising the environmental gains of the transition to EVs.
+Unlocking safe, cost-effective and environmentally benign routes for the separation, recovery, remanufacture and recycling of materials within EV batteries is critical to the success of the EV transition and sustainable manufacturing supply chains.
+The project will directly target rapid and efficient dismantling processes to boost productivity and safety in the waste and recycling sector.
+This will provide high-purity and high-value recovered material streams, maximising environmental gains from the shift to EVs.

 Duration